Lebanon, Kentucky: School sports

 In 2017, the Marion County High School boys baseball team made it to the semi-finals for the first time in school history.

-Arts and culture
+Culture

-In 1969, the Marion County Chamber of Commerce hosts the first ever Marion County Country Ham Days.
+Lebanon is renowned for its Ham Days Festival and Tractor Show which is held during the last weekend of September.
+In 1969, the Marion County Chamber of Commerce hosted the first of the Ham Days.

 Economy

 Diageo built a $130 million distillery in Lebanon in 2020, the distillery has 30 full-time employees.

 Portrayal in media

 A silent documentary, Our Day, was directed by Wallace Kelly in 1938, about a day in the life of the Kelly family in Lebanon.

-Call of the Wildman, an American reality television series that airs on the Animal Planet network films near Lebanon.
+Call of the Wildman, an American reality television series that airs on the Animal Planet network, films near Lebanon.